LokeshJasti05/Credit_card_Fraud_detenction_MLmodel/README.md

 For class 1: 11.00%

-🤝 Contributing
+🤝 Contributing:

 Contributions are welcome!
 Fork this repo and submit a pull request with improvements.

-📜 License
+📜 License:

 This project is licensed under the MIT License.

-📬 Contact
+📬 Contact:

 For any questions, reach out via:
 📧 Email: lokesh_jasti@yahoo.com
 🔗 GitHub: LokeshJasti05